ArthurGiannotta/Sciternions/README.md

 # sciternions
-A quaternions library for SciLab
+A quaternions library for Scilab